AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 date: 2019-10-23
 ---

-I have decided to document my Skill-Ed work day-by-day.
-So every week, I will be able to tell what I did on any given day.
-I believe that this will help me document what I learn here at the workshop and use it for future reference.
+I decided to document my Skill-Ed work day-by-day.
+This will help me document what I learn here at the workshop more systematically, and use it for future reference.

 **Day 1 - 17 October 2019 (Thursday), 1.45pm**